 McGuire, Seanan.
 Wayward Children, Book 1: Every Heart a Doorway.
 Tor/Forge-Tor.com, 2018.

-This review is not endorsed by John Green, SPEAK, or Penguin Group.
+This review is not endorsed by Seanan McGuire, Tor, or Forge.
 It is an independent, honest review by a reader.